The theory of reachability in trace-pushdown systems: Introduction

 Differently here, we allow all loop-free graph monoids, but aim at properties of the finite control that ensure the decidability of the first-order theory of the configuration graph with reachability.
 These loop-free graph monoids are precisely Mazurkiewicz' trace monoids.

-In \cite{KoeK23,KoeK25a,KoeK25}, we considered a related problem: there, we were concerned with the question what properties of the finite control ensure the decidability of the reachability relation.
-It turned out that this is the case for what we called cooperating multi-pushdown systems in \cite{KoeK23,KoeK25a} and, more generally, trace-pushdown systems in \cite{KoeK25}.
-To prove the decidability, we showed that the reachability relation in this case (i.e., a binary relation on the trace monoid) is ``lc-rational'' \cite{Kus23}, a non-trivial restriction of rational trace relations.
+In \cite{KoeK23,KoeK25a,KoeK26}, we considered a related problem: there, we were concerned with the question what properties of the finite control ensure the decidability of the reachability relation.
+It turned out that this is the case for what we called cooperating multi-pushdown systems in \cite{KoeK23,KoeK25a} and, more generally, trace-pushdown systems in \cite{KoeK26}.
+To prove this decidability, we showed that, in this case, the reachability relation (a binary relation on the trace monoid) is ``lc-rational'' \cite{Kus23}, a non-trivial restriction of rational trace relations.
 In general terms, this proof proceeds as follows.
-One first handles two very special cases of systems where, either, the pushdown is shortend in every step (i.e., no transition writes anything to the pushdown) or, alternatively, the pushdown is never shortened, but all transitions read ``similar'' letters (in some precise meaning).
-The central argument in these two cases is that the class of lc-rational relations is closed under the componentwise product with direct products of a recognizable and a rational trace language (in general, the product of lc-rational relations need not be lc-rational).
+One first handles two very special cases of systems where, either, the pushdown is shortened in every step (i.e., no transition writes anything to the pushdown) or, alternatively, the pushdown is never shortened, but all transitions read ``similar'' letters (in some precise meaning).
+The central argument in these two cases is that the class of lc-rational relations is closed under the componentwise concatenation with direct products of a recognizable and a rational trace language (in general, the concatenation of lc-rational relations need not be lc-rational).
 To handle the general case, one shows that the reachability relation can be obtained from the special cases by union and composition.
 Here, one uses that the class of lc-rational relations is closed under these two operations (in general, the composition of rational trace relations is not necessarily rational).

 A first observation in this paper is that the said first-order theory is in general undecidable for trace-pushdown systems, the undecidability even holds for existential formulas (Example~\ref{E-undecidable}).
 To overcome this undecidability, we restrict attention to loop-connected trace-pushdown systems.
 The configuration graph of such systems is proved to be an automatic structure \cite{Hod82,KhoN95,BluG00} implying the desired decidability.